 This section will give you guidance on Legislation or recommendations for Gas, Electrics, Furniture & Furnishings and Smoke Alarms in residential rented properties.
 Please take the time to read this as there are serious consequences for non-compliance.

-§ All installation, maintenance and safety checks are carried out by a Gas Safe registered engineer
+§ All installation, maintenance and safety checks must be carried out by a Gas Safe registered engineer.

-§ An annual safety check is carried out on each gas appliance/flue by a Gas Safe registered Installer
+§ An annual safety check must be carried out on each gas appliance/flue by a Gas Safe registered Installer.

-§ Failure to produce a valid certificate is a criminal offence and will result in a punishment of 6 month’s imprisonment or a fine currently £5,000, or both.
+§ Failure to produce a valid certificate is a criminal offence and will result in a punishment of 6 months’ imprisonment, a fine, or both.
 If injury or death is caused by faulty appliances then the Landlord could be facing a prison sentence.

 We can organise this inspection to be carried out on your behalf but if you prefer to organise this yourself copies of any certificates will need to be provided to us prior to the Tenant moving in.